ceph/ceph/doc/radosgw/multisite.rst

 hardware.

 A realm contains the notion of periods.
-Each period represents the state of the zone group and zone configuration in time.
+Each period represents the state of the zonegroup and zone configuration in time.
 Each time you make a change to a zonegroup or zone, update the period and commit it.

 By default, the Ceph Object Gateway does not create a realm